AI4Finance-Foundation/ElegantRL/docs/source/examples/Creating_VecEnv.rst

 - Reducing the communication overhead by bypassing the bottleneck between CPUs and GPUs.
 - Maximizing GPU utilization through pipeline parallelism.

-ElegantRL supports external GPU-accelerated simulators, namely NVIDIA Isaac Gym, and user-customized VecEnv.
-Here we explain in detail how to use Isaac Gym and how to define your own VecEnv.
+For GPU-accelerated VecEnv, ElegantRL supports external GPU-accelerated VecEnv, namely NVIDIA Isaac Gym, and user-customized VecEnv.
+Here we explain in detail how to use Isaac Gym and how to define your own VecEnv in ElegantRL.

 Running an environmnet from NVIDIA Isaac Gym
 ------------------------------------------